tomkeus/vasp_unfold/README.md

---eps            Numerical tolerance for position discrimination --all-irreps     Write all irreps from the unfolding --check-mapping  Verify if fractional translations map atoms one-to-one poscar           Location of POSCAR file procar           Location of PROCAR file
+--eps            Numerical tolerance for position discrimination --all-irreps     Write all irreps from the unfolding --check-mapping  Verify if fractional translations map atoms one-to-one --vasp-version   Which version of VASP was used to produce the PROCAR file poscar           Location of POSCAR file procar           Location of PROCAR file
 ```